Efficient Graph Condensation via Gaussian Process: Experiments

-To evaluate the efficiency of the proposed GCGP method, we examine its graph condensation time across graphs of varying condensation scales.
+To evaluate the efficiency of the proposed GCGP method, we examine its graph condensation time.
 The assessment involves a comparison with baseline methods, focusing on computational performance for both small-scale and large-scale graphs.
-This analysis aims to highlight the scalability and practical applicability of the proposed approach.
+This analysis aims to highlight the scalability and practical applicability of the proposed approach. \wl{Specifically, we compare it with several representative baselines, including One-step, GC-SNTK, SimGC, and DisCo.
+GCond and SFGC are excluded from this comparison due to their prohibitive computational cost.
+Experiments are conducted on four benchmark datasets: Cora, Citeseer, Pubmed, and Ogbn-arxiv.}

-Specifically, we compare the GCGP method with GC-SNTK and the One-step method.
-The GCond method is excluded from the comparison due to its excessive time consumption.
-Instead, we include the simplified and faster version of GCond, the One-step method, and perform experiments on datasets including Cora, Citeseer, Pubmed, and Reddit.
-The results, shown in Figure~\ref{fig:log_time}, demonstrate that the proposed GCGP method significantly improves condensation efficiency while maintaining the quality of the condensed graphs compared to GC-SNTK and the One-step method.